Michael Bielický: Works: In Between Video and Media Installations

-A technologically pioneering project, Bielicky sets out to inscribe the biblical Exodus route into the prototype of what we all have come to know as the internet.
-Calling it a tele-performance in 1995, Bielicky and al. - equipped with a Jeep stacked with what was high-end technology in 1995 - set out to track the Exodus route in the Negev desert, collecting GPS data and storing it on one of the first websites as they go.
-That project, at the very junction of religion and narrative technology, marks a turning point in Bielicky's work.
-Technology is not mystified by specters anymore, the equilibrium reached with The Name (1990) tips in favor of technology: Bielicky literally traces the biblical history of Jewish culture scientifically.
+Bielicky aimed to inscribe the biblical Exodus route into the early framework of what would become the internet.
+Described as a teleperformance, Bielicky and collaborators equipped a Jeep with advanced technology of the period and tracked the Exodus route in the Negev desert, collecting GPS data and uploading it to one of the first websites.
+This project, situated at the intersection of religion and narrative technology, represents a pivotal moment in Bielicky's oeuvre.
+Technology is no longer shrouded in mystique; the balance established in The Name (1990) shifts toward technological agency, as Bielicky systematically traces the biblical history of Jewish culture through scientific means.

 In 1994 he begins to experiment with GPS in an art context: his work Intelligent Mailman (1994) is the first of its kind worldwide and marks the onset of numerous foundational research projects on interactive media art (see: Works: Proceedings and Foundations).

 Since 2005 - in cooperation with Kamila B. Richter - Bielicky develops web-based, often interactive projects, controlled by real-time data fed from the Internet.
 Market and stock exchange data, news, Twitter, and other data streams guide their animated stories - often in an uncanny and counterintuitive way.
 This workshop series can be described by four major setups: The earliest two web-based projects with Kamila B. Richter are Columbus 2.0 and Falling Life/Times (with a predecessor called Falling Stars).
 Columbus 2.0 was displayed in Wuhan (2007), Sevilla (2008), and Thessaloniki (2011), whereas Falling Life/Times was displayed in Barcelona (2007), São Paulo (2008), and New York (2008).